National Ranching Heritage Center

 Texas Tech University Museum

 The TTU Museum became “official” in 1990, and has been going on strong since with an array of exhibits.
 The museum is host to ancient Indian art, sculptures, dinosaurs, Western art, pictures, and more.
 There are travelling and permanent exhibits that are informative and well presented.
 Some examples of previous exhibits include textiles and pottery from the Navajo Nation, photos in WWII pertaining to Lubbock, Covering America in the 1950’s and 1960’s, clothing, President Lincoln archived photos, historic toys, and more.
 The best part of the museum is the planetarium.
 View a fully digital show, such as “Black Holes,” or enjoy a full-dome laser show.
 Admission to the museum is free (donations encouraged), and the planetarium is only $5 or less.

 The Science Spectrum and OMNI Theater

-If you are looking for a kid friendly museum where they can touch and be loud, then the Science Spectrum is your place.
-The museum is full of exhibits, some travelling and some permanent.
-There are three stories of interactive science experiments.
+If you are looking for a kid-friendly museum, then the Science Spectrum is your place.
+The museum is full of hands-on exhibits, some travelling and some permanent.
+There are three floors of interactive science experiments.
 A dinosaur, a giant mouth fish, bubbles, tornadoes, coins, dresses, trains, basketball court, electricity, games, animals, pianos, fire trucks, air balloon, and mirrors are just a few of the neat things you will see at the Science Spectrum.
 The kids and even parents (it’s a lot of fun) can interact and also learn about science along the way.
 Some neat exhibits also travel through throughout the year.
-The museum also contains a large OMNI Theater dome that shows short (45 min or less) documentaries and also more kid friendly shows.
+The museum also contains a large OMNI Theater dome that shows short (45 min or less) documentaries and also more kid-friendly shows.
 The prices vary and there are great combination ticket deals.

 American Wind Power Center and Museum